ga-dc/slips/w04-answers.md

 ```

 Expression
-* A function that is saved to a variable.
+* An anonymous function that is saved to a variable.
-* Function expressions are "hoisted" (i.e., are immediately interpreted by by Javascript, regardless of their position in code).

 ```javascript
 var multiply = function( number, multiplier ){